-• Los Angeles International Airport, Subordinate Revenue Bonds, 2019 Series E (the "Series 2019E Subordinate Bonds" and collectively with the Series 2019ABC Subordinate Bonds and the Series 2019D Subordinate Bonds, the "Series 2019 Subordinate Bonds").
+• Los Angeles International Airport, Subordinate Revenue Bonds, 2019 Series F (the "Series 2019F Subordinate Bonds" and collectively with the Series 2019ABC Subordinate Bonds, the Series 2019DE Subordinate Bonds, the "Series 2019 Subordinate Bonds").

-The Series 2009 Subordinate Bonds, the Series 2010 Subordinate Bonds, the Series 2013B Subordinate Bonds, the Series 2015C Subordinate Bonds, the Series 2016 Subordinate Bonds, the Series 2018 Subordinate Bonds and the Series 2019 Subordinate Bonds are collectively referred to in this Official Statement as the "Existing Subordinate Bonds."
+The Series 2009 Subordinate Bonds, the Series 2010 Subordinate Bonds, the Series 2013B Subordinate Bonds, the Series 2015C Subordinate Bonds, the Series 2016 Subordinate Bonds, the Series 2017 Subordinate

+Bonds, the Series 2018 Subordinate Bonds and the Series 2019 Subordinate Bonds are collectively referred to in this Official Statement as the "Existing Subordinate Bonds."